dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example1/README.md

 Studies to be performed
 =======================
-* Compute the reference ground-state energy and forces using QUANTUM ESPRESSO (QE) at a high plane-wave cutoff of 50 Ha.
-* Ground-state calculation using DFT-FE at a FE discretization commensurate with chemical accuracy (~1e-4 Ha/atom in energy and ~1e-4 Ha/Bohr in forces)
+* 1) Ground-state calculation using DFT-FE at a FE discretization commensurate with chemical accuracy (~1e-4 Ha/atom in energy, ~1e-4 Ha/Bohr in ionic forces and ~5e-6 Ha/Bohr^3 in cell stresses).
+The reference ground-state energy, ionic forces, and cell streses are computed using QUANTUM ESPRESSO (QE) at a high plane-wave cutoff of 50 Ha.

 Discussion on the input parameters and the results
 =================================================
-* Please refer to full input parameters list and their associated description in the manual of DFT-FE.
-Below, we will go over the key input parameters and comments pertaining to such fully periodic metallic systems.

-Results
+* Since it a homogeneous metallic system, we use Keker preconditioner implemented in DFT-FE, via the ANDERSON\_WITH\_KERKER choice for the MIXING METHOD.
+We also use a MIXING PARAMETER value of 0.7, which is higher than the default value of 0.2.

+Study1---ground-state calcualtion results
 -------
+* The run successfully converged in 19 SCF iterations.

-* DFT-FE Energy per atom comparison with QE reference: 1.7e-4 Ha/atom
+* DFT-FE Energy per atom comparison with QE reference: 8.2e-5 Ha/atom

-* DFT-FE Ionic forces comparison with QE reference: 2.5e-4 Ha/Bohr (max absolute error among all atoms and force components)
+* DFT-FE Ionic forces comparison with QE reference: 5.1e-5 Ha/Bohr (max absolute error among all atoms and force components)

+* DFT-FE Cell stress comparison with QE reference: 2.6e-6 Ha/Bohr^3 (max absolute error among all stress components)